danyelfreir/VLN2-H42/Usecases.md

     1.a.
 The user is not logged in and can´t create a "New ad" see use case 2 3.a.
 The user discards the form for creating a new item

-12.
 Name: See item information
-Number: 12
+Number: 13
 Description: User can see detailed information for each listed item
 Priority: High
 Author: Gissur Már
-Source: Nr 11 in requirements
+Source: Nr 14 and 15 in requirements
 Actors: All users
 Precondition: Detailed information about an item is awailable
 Postcondition: Detailed information about an item is displayed
-Trigger: A user wishes to view detailed information about an item to see if he wants to make a bid Main success scenario:
+Trigger: A user wishes to view detailed information about an item to decide if he wants to make a bid Main success scenario:
     1. User clicks on the image of item of interest
     2. A page with detailed information about the item is displayed
 Extensions:
     2.a.
 Item information can be missing or lacking

-13.
 Name: Make a bid
-Number: 13
+Number: 14
 Description: A buyer makes a bid for a listed item
 Priority: High
 Author: Gissur Már
-Source: Nr 12, 13 and 14 in requirements
+Source: Nr 16 in requirements
 Actors: Buyer
-Precondition: An offer for a item has not been accepted already
+Precondition: An offer for the listed item has not already been accepted by the seller
-Postcondition:
-Trigger:
+Postcondition: A new bid for the item awaits review by seller
-Main success scenario:
+Trigger: A potental buyer sees an item he want to bid on Main success scenario:
     1. A potential buyer scrolls through the listed items and sees an item of interest
     2. The potential buyer clicks on an item of interest to see more detailed information along with the make bid button